 Charities Big Winners With Nelson, Colonial Tour Events

-IRVING, TX -- It's May in Texas and that means the Verizon Byron Nelson Classic and the MasterCard Colonial PGA Tour events
+IRVING, TX -- It's May in Texas and that means the Verizon Byron Nelson Classic and the MasterCard Colonial PGA Tour events are set.

 Sergio Garcia will defend his Colonial title and Robert Damron is back to defend the Nelson championship.
 Tiger Woods will play in Irving, his sixth straight appearance in the tourney, but is not expected to play in Fort Worth.